NorthBay Summer Center for Chesapeake Bay Ecosystems Education

 NorthBay’s Counselor-in-Training Program

 Work alongside our experienced and passionate team this summer!
-The Counselor-in-Training (CIT) program enables your 11th-12th graders to participate in NorthBay @ Horn Point in a whole new way.
-It’s still a week of investigation and hands-on exploration of the Chesapeake Bay, but now there is leadership training and goal-setting skills built in..
-Please send a “kids” resume and cover letter to highlight the attributes you would bring to camp.
-Submit to email@example.com
+The Counselor-in-Training (CIT) program enables your 11th-12th graders to participate in the Summer Center in a new way.
+It is still a week of investigation and hands-on exploration of the Chesapeake Bay, but now there is leadership training and goal-setting skills built in.

 The CIT program is an opportunity for your student to gain real world experience on how to be a positive and effective mentor.
 CITs will guide campers through their day-to-day activities during the week and provide insight and knowledge from their own experiences.
-This opportunity is being offered for the middle and high school week of our NorthBay @ Horn Point program.
-If accepted, the CIT will get half off the cost of camp.
+This opportunity is being offered only for the middle school program.
+Submit a kids resume and cover letter to firstname.lastname@example.org

 What to Expect: